sakkedev/kopiopastat-frontend/README.md

 # Kopiopastat.org

-Kopiopastat.org is a Finnish copypasta wiki website built with Next.js for the frontend and a separate backend API (assumed to be running on `https://kopiopastat.org/api`).
+Kopiopastat.org is a Finnish copypasta wiki website built with Next.js for the frontend and a separate backend API (assumed to be running on `http://localhost:8080` in development or `https://kopiopastat.org/api` in production).
 It allows users to browse, search, create, edit, and manage copypastas (Finnish internet memes and text snippets), with features like image uploads, history tracking, recent edits, and user authentication for admin actions.

 The site is fully localized in Finnish, with a responsive design supporting light and dark themes.
 It includes infinite scrolling on mobile for browse and recent edits pages, and various UI enhancements like image expansion, copy-to-clipboard functionality, and confirmation dialogs for destructive actions.